benfl3713/Finance-Manager/README.md

 # Need Help?

 - If you have any questions feel free to raise an issue or email me at **benfl3713@gmail.com**
+- I can also give you a demo of a demo site I have running if you're intrested